1973 NBA Finals: Series summary

 After losing the first game, the Knicks reeled off four straight wins to reclaim the NBA title.
-This is the Knicks' most recent NBA Championship to date.
-New York would not make it back to the NBA Finals until 1994.
+The Knicks would not make it back to the NBA Finals until 1994 and would not win another NBA Championship until 2026.

 This would also be the last Finals appearance of the decade for the Lakers.
 Their next appearance would be in 1980, which would be the first of nine Finals appearances in 12 years for the franchise.